 I am desperate to go back to Cambodia and especially as Rich wasn’t with us, we’d love to go back to Angkor wat and spend much longer appreciating the temples.

-If you don’t have to cram your visit into one day, DON’T. Really take your time and appreicate the quality of what you’re seeing.
-If you only have one day, read on and we’ll let you know how we visited in just a day.
+If you don’t have to cram your visit into one day, DON’T. Really take your time and appreciate the quality of what you’re seeing.
+If you only have one day, read on and we’ll let you know how you can visit Angkor Wat with kids in just a day.

 If you’ve never experienced the humidity and heat of south-east Asia, you’re in for a treat!
 We absolutely love it but make no mistake it can be physically draining.